Septic System Replacement

 Step 3 — Excavation and Removal Our crew excavates the failed system using a backhoe or excavator.
 We pump and remove the old septic tank, disconnect the force main or gravity-fed inlet, and properly dispose of all waste materials.

 Step 5 — Inspection, Backfill, and Grading We schedule the required health department inspection before backfilling.
 Once approved, we backfill, grade, and slope the site to direct surface water away from the new absorption field.
+We clean up the work area and restore the site to minimize lasting disruption.

 Brands We Use